-COVID-19 continues to cause major disruption to families across the country.
-We understand this because all of us at Guardian are facing the same challenges.
-While you are doing your best to protect the health and wellbeing of your family, maintain your employment, and manage daily life as best you can, you might be wondering if at this time, you should pull your child or children out of care.
+While the COVID-19 pandemic continues to cause disruption across the country, families can be assured that for even the youngest of children, early childhood education and care continues to provide certainty, safety, and security.
+While you are doing your best to protect the health and wellbeing of your family, maintain your employment, and manage daily life as best you can, you can have the peace of mind that your young child is not missing out on critical learning and development.

 Care supports a child’s social and emotional development

 Routine, familiarity, consistency, these are foundations of the care environment that support young children to feel safe and secure.
 When they feel safe and secure, they will build relationships and form valuable friendships, engage in new activities, regulate their behaviour, and learn and practice the social and emotional skills that build resilience.

 Disruption has the opposite effect.
 If the weeks and months of COVID-19 restrictions felt like a lifetime for us as adults, imagine what it was like for children.
 A short time away from that environment can seem like an eternity.
 Children are not born with the social and emotional skills needed to recover from difficult experiences.
 These skills need to be taught, learned, and practiced in the safety and security of supportive relationships.
 Children will feel a sense of belonging, laying the foundation for other types of learning, because when a child feels they belong, they feel they can be brave and curious in their learning.
 They can be themselves.